maboroshin/translation/TranslationPlatform.md

 > Terms of Service 6.5.
 The User agrees to use of own name and e-mail as authorship in the VCS commits.
 The User understands that this grant is non revocable due to nature of the VCS.<br>
 > Privacy Policy 2.
 Name and e-mail address : These are used to identify you in the VCS commits.

 The user agrees to be used.
 However, There is no mention of the fact that anyone can view the personal information of VCS commits.
 This does not end with disclosure to the VCS system.
 It will be disclosed to all persons who have access to the public VCS.
+Below #6508 is concerned about the possibility of illegality.

 * Make user's email addresses private by default (2019): https://github.com/WeblateOrg/weblate/issues/3105
 * Allow personal email addresses to be ommitted in commits (Development in progress in 2021 - 2022) : https://github.com/WeblateOrg/weblate/issues/6508